How to successfully implement Ajax add to cart in WooCommerce

 WooCommerce AJAX add to cart code snippet

-Without further ado, here are the steps to enable the AJAX function on the WooCommerce single product page without triggering a full-page page reload.
+Here are the steps to enable the AJAX function on the WooCommerce single product page without triggering a full-page reload.

 1. Create the JavaScript File (ajax-add-to-cart.js) in your child theme's /js folder

-It can sometimes also be located in your child theme's /assets folder.
-If the /js folder doesn't exist at all, create one and make sure you write the exact path to this js file when enquing it in php in step 2.
+The JavaScript file may be located in your child theme's /assets folder instead.
+Create the /js folder if it doesn't exist.
+Write the exact path to this js file when enqueuing it in PHP in step 2.

-This file contains the code that listens for the "Add to Cart" button click and prevents the default page reload.
-Instead, it triggers an AJAX call to add the product to the cart, updating the cart without reloading the page.
+This file listens for the "Add to Cart" button click and prevents the default page reload.
+It triggers an AJAX call to add the product to the cart.
+The cart updates without reloading the page.

 Code snippet: